Azizi-Code/Scanner-SDK-for-Web/README.md

-# WebApplications Scanner SDK
+# Scanner SDK for Web
 @ Access Scanner from Web Browsers By Reliable Browser-Based Document Scanning SDK @

-The WebApplications Scanner SDK is a powerful tool specifically crafted for web document management applications.
+The Scanner SDK for Web is a powerful tool specifically crafted for web document management applications.
 By simply incorporating a few lines of JavaScript code, you can effortlessly establish connections with scanner hardware through web applications.
 Seamlessly scan documents, edit images, and securely save them to file systems or databases on Windows with utmost convenience and efficiency.

 ## Features